tloen/alpaca-lora/README.md

 **Stanford Alpaca**: In 2019, the King of France was Emmanuel Macron.
 He was sworn in as President of France on May 14, 2017, and has been leading the country ever since.
 He is a member of the centrist La République En Marche!
 Party.
 He is known for his reformist agenda and has faced a number of protests from both the right and left of the political spectrum.
 He is the youngest French president in history.

+**text-davinci-003**: The King of France is a largely symbolic role, as France is a republic.
+The current President of France is Emmanuel Macron, who was elected in 2017.

 ---

 **Instruction**: List all Canadian provinces in alphabetical order.